Welcome to the Easy MTD help.

 Warnings and Errors

-Box numbers in the Submit VAT Return window are coloured in the following ways to help identify warnings and errors associated with the corresponding VAT figure:
+The box that appears to the left of a field name in windows where figures are required, are coloured in the following ways to help identify warnings and errors associated with the corresponding figure:

 | Colour | Title | Description |